 Jamestown APUSH Video — The English Colonies in America

-This video from Heimler’s History provides an overview of the early days of the English Colonies in America, including the Jamestown Settlement, and explains what students should know for the AP US History Exam.
+This video from The Daily Bellringer provides an overview of the early days of the English Colonies in America, including the Jamestown Settlement, and is an excellent resource for students studying for the AP US History Exam.

 These paintings from the National Park Service depict life in Jamestown through the years.